When Dunedin nurse Emma Macfarlane wanted to boost her career through extra study, she went back to where she had started.

-Emma wasn't required to do a thesis, but chose that option to allow her the option in the future of going on to a PhD.
+Emma isn't required to do a thesis, but is choosing that option to allow her the option in the future of going on to a PhD.

-“My thesis looked at women's motivation to perform pelvic floor muscular training for the prevention of pelvic organ prolapse.”
+“My thesis is looking at women's motivation to perform pelvic floor muscular training for the prevention of pelvic organ prolapse.”

 A prolapse can occur through weakening of the pelvic floor muscles most commonly caused by pregnancy and childbirth, and is more common than people think, Emma says.